 Common Side Effects on a Keto Diet

-Transitioning to a keto diet often comes with a few side effects that are only temporary.
-Some of them I experienced my self too when I first started the keto diet, five years ago.
+Transitioning to a strict carb diet often comes with a few side effects that are only temporary.
+Some of them I experienced my self too when I first started the, five years ago.
 Drinking enough water and including high in micronutrient foods are a great way to make the adapting to a high-fat diet easier.

 Read below some of the most common side effects and let me know if you struggled with any of it and what cure you used to beat them.

-Being new to the keto diet can cause constipation, as your digestive system needs time to adapt to this lifestyle change.
+Being new to this diet can cause constipation, as your digestive system needs time to adapt to this lifestyle change.